mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ---

-## Chapter 17 Paying Bills
+## 17 Paying Bills

-This chapter explains how to record payments made to vendors, affecting the trial balance and vendor records.
+Record payments made to vendors which affect trial balances and vendor records.

 1. To pay bills:
    - Click the `+` icon and select `Pay Bills` under the Vendors column.